Greetings from our FarmHomestead!

 I think it’s a lot of both.

-I’ve spent the last twenty six years growing and using plants and pursuing my somewhat formal education.
+I’ve spent the last forty years growing and using plants and pursuing my somewhat formal education.
 I’m currently an obsessed colorado potato beetle picker, bee tender, and avid wild crafter.
-I’ve taken herbal correspondence courses, miscellaneous herbal courses from some of my favorite herbalists, canning, food and nutrition classes, aroma therapy classes, bee keepers meetings every second Thursday of the month and get in on any and all herbal webinars I can.
-I am currently attending The Herbal Academy.
+I’ve taken herbal correspondence courses, miscellaneous herbal courses from some of my favorite herbalists, canning, food and nutrition classes, aroma therapy classes, attend bee keepers meetings every second Thursday of the month and get in on any and all herbal webinars I can.
+I am currently attending The Herbal Academy looking to finish my clinical herbalist classes.

 Okay, here’s Fay….
 “Herbs?
 Like the kind you put in your soup? or the “funny” kind?”